The ideal of calm exists in a sitting cat.

 And later, once I arrived home, I had the joy of practicing with my cats, Stormy and Anna.
 Were they calmly sitting?
 No, not at all.

 The Christmas tree wasn’t either, now that it laid in a heap on the floor, broken ornaments haloing its still-glowing trunk.

-Needless to say, any calm I had gained prior to this event left me.
-I stomped and shooed, trying to keep the pesky cats from destroying what remained, while I salvaged what I could.
+Needless to say, any calm I’d gained prior to this event left me.
+I stomped and shooed, trying to keep the pesky cats from destroying what remained while I salvaged what I could.

 And what did my dog do?